jinmmin/beanboat.github.io/_posts/2022-06-04-atlanta-and-the-great-smoky-mountains.md

 We took a flight in the evening, slept in the plane, and arrived in Atlanta in the early morning.
 The first thing we did in Atlanta was to have a classic Southern breakfast.
 We were excited that the restaurant was owned by local Black people, though, we later realized that this is very common in Atlanta.
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMG_5388.JPG" />

 We then visited the Atlanta History Center to learn about the histories.
-The <a href="https://www.atlantahistorycenter.com/buildings-and-grounds/swan-house/">Swan House</a> in the center was a nice addition.
+The [Swan House]("https://www.atlantahistorycenter.com/buildings-and-grounds/swan-house/") in the center was a nice addition.
 It vividly exhibited the upper class life after the Civil War.
-Apart from that, we also visited <a href="https://www.atlantahistorycenter.com/exhibitions/cyclorama/">The Battle of Atlanta Cyclorama painting</a>, CNN, and Georgia Institute of Technology.
+Apart from that, we also visited [The Battle of Atlanta Cyclorama painting]("https://www.atlantahistorycenter.com/exhibitions/cyclorama/"), CNN, and Georgia Institute of Technology.
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMG_5406.JPG" />
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23429.JPG" />